-Bachelor Degree in Dietetics & Nutrition Didactic Program in Dietetics
+Bachelor of Science in Dietetics & Nutrition - Didactic Program in Dietetics

 We’re proud to have offered a viable and thriving didactic program since 1972.

 Graduates of this program receive a verification statement and qualify to apply for ACEND-accredited supervised practice programs.
-Verification statements also allow graduates to take the credentialing exam for nutrition and dietetic technicians, registered (NDTR).
+Verification statements also allow graduates to take the credentialing exam for NDTR.

 Accreditation